-In this lesson, students have an opportunity to work with the Liquify filter as a Smart filter, and to combine multiple files into a multi-layered project. practice colorizing parts of layers or entire layers and work with filter effects.
-They also have a chance to create a panorama, and to use filters to change the look of various aspects of both projects.
-This lesson also presents techniques for recording and playing automated actions.
-Of course, automating tasks is not restricted to the use of filters or any other features.
+In this lesson, students have an opportunity to work with the Liquify filter as a Smart filter, combine multiple files into a multi-layered project, and use filters to change the look of various aspects of the project.
+This lesson also introduces students to the History panel, a valuable tool in undoing and stepping backwards in their work.

 This lesson is more about being creative with Photoshop than about strict techniques.
-Students have a chance to explore some of the more artistic applications of Photoshop as they composite multiple images into a poster and then create a panorama.
-By the end of the lesson, they should also understand how to record and apply actions and be able to use them in their own work.
+Students have a chance to explore some of the more artistic applications of Photoshop as they composite multiple images into a poster.
+By the end of the lesson, they should also understand how to use the History panel to undo a series of steps so they can try a different creative approach.